intel/zephyr.js/README.md

 #### Additional details

-See below for more details, such as increasing the space available for your application on the Arduino 101, or how to use ZJS with the FRDM-K64F.
+See below for a few more tips, such as increasing the space available for your application on the Arduino 101, or how to use ZJS with the FRDM-K64F.

 ## Contributing